DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/50 Update Data/20 Using jQuery.md

 	<!--JavaScript-->pieChart.option({ dataSource: updatedDataSource });

-Alternatively, you can call the **option()** method with two arguments: the name of the option that must be changed and a new value for this option.
+Alternatively, you can call the **option()** method with two arguments: the name of the property that must be changed and a new value for this property.

 	<!--JavaScript-->pieChart.option('dataSource', updatedDataSource);

-After the option is changed, your UI component will be refreshed automatically.
+After the property is changed, your UI component will be refreshed automatically.